 It can be hard to tell the difference between natural materials like stone and wood, and their imitation counterparts.

-Opting for porcelain or ceramic tiles that look like stone, marble or wood will offer you the same aesthetic as the real thing but at a fraction of the price.
+Opting for porcelain or ceramic tiles that look like stone, marble or wood will offer you the same aesthetic as the real thing but massively cut the cost of a new bathroom.
 Effect tiles are also lower maintenance as they don’t need sealing to protect them from water damage.

 Browse our guide to how to choose ceramic and porcelain floor tiles for more advice and inspiration.